hqoss/rabbit_mq/README.md

 ℹ️ You can also use the `RabbitMQ.Topology` module to quickly establish desired routing topology via your application.

-As seen in the RabbitMQ Management dashboard:
+This is what the result should look like in the RabbitMQ Management dashboard:

 ![RabbitMQ Topology](assets/rabbitmq-topology.png)